ashish0kumar/windots/README.md

 # 🍙 dotfiles
 Welcome to my dotfiles repo!
-This repo contains my config files to create a visually appealing and highly customized setup on Windows 11 with WSL2.
+This repo contains my config files to create a visually appealing and highly customized setup on Windows 11 🪟

 ## ✨ Features